rodrigogalura/tuner/docs/api-reference.md

 # 📘 API Reference

-This section covers all public-facing methods provided by **API Igniter**.
+This section covers all public-facing methods provided by **Tuner**.

 ---